DRMF/Seeding-Project/KLSadd_insertion/README.md

 ##KLS Addendum Insertion Project

-This project uses python and string manipulation to insert sections of the KLSadd.tex file into the appropriate DRMF chapter sections.
-The updateChapters.py program is the most recently updated and cleanest version, however it is not completed.
+This project uses Python and string manipulation to insert sections of the KLSadd.tex file into the appropriate DRMF chapter sections. updateChapters.py is the most recently updated and cleanest version, however it is not completed.
 Should be run with a simple call to
 ```
-python updateChapters.py
+Python updateChapters.py
 ```
 The program must have a tempchap9.tex and a tempchap14.tex as well as the KLSadd.tex file in the same directory!
 The linetest.py program is the original program file fully updated.
 It is much harder to read and should only be used as a reference to update the updateChapters.py program.